Janikowski’s late FG spoils Rosen’s 1st start

-“There is always a next kick,” Janikowski said.
-“You turn the next page and you try to forget the first one, but it was rough today.
-My confidence is always there.
-I prepare myself in practice.
-I know what I can do but it is all mental.”

-The Seahawks (2-2) mounted their winning drive after Arizona’s 43-year-old kicker, Phil Dawson, missed a 45-yard field goal that would have given the lead to Arizona (0-4) with 1:50 to play.
+The Seahawks (2-2) mounted their winning drive after Phil Dawson missed a 45-yard field goal that would have given the lead to Arizona (0-4) with 1:50 to play.

-“It was a terrible kick, no excuses,” Dawson said.
-“I didn’t do my job, just a good, old-fashioned miss.”

-The Cardinals are 0-4 for the first time since 1986, two years before they moved from St. Louis, but at least they could point to the poised play of their young QB in his starting debut.
+The Cardinals are 0-4 for the first time since 1986, two years before they moved from St. Louis.

-“Hopefully, I can play in the NFL for a while,” he said afterward.

 He threw a 22-yard touchdown pass to Chad Williams to tie it at 17-17 with 8:59 to play, then directed the drive to set up Dawson’s errant field goal try.
 Dawson also missed from 50 in the game.

-“I just feel like I have been slept on ever since I came into the NFL,” he said, explaining his touchdown celebration routine, when he lies as if asleep and then bursts awake.
-“It’s just a reminder that I will wake them up one day.”

-Davis rushed for 101 yards and a pair of touchdowns in 21 carries after being pushed into extra duty by the absence of starter Chris Carson, out with a hip injury.
+Mike Davis rushed for 101 yards and a pair of touchdowns in 21 carries after being pushed into extra duty by the absence of starter Chris Collins, out with a hip injury.

 Davis scored on a 20-yard sweep early and bulled in from a yard out for the go-ahead touchdown with a minute left in the third quarter.